Question

 Unbalanced Growth – Hirschman: He said all sectors cannot grow at the same time in poor countries.
 So, focus on key sectors first to push others to grow.
 Critical Minimum Effort – Leibenstein: He explained that poor countries are stuck in a “low growth trap.”
 A big push (minimum level of investment) is needed to start continuous growth.
 Creative Destruction – Schumpeter: He said new inventions and businesses replace old ones.
 This process destroys the old but creates progress and growth.
 Stages of Growth – Rostow: He described 5 stages of growth from traditional farming society to modern industrial society with high consumption.

-Which of the following best describes the meaning of reverse repo rate?
+Which of the following will best complete the relationship given below?